 Elephant meaning in your life now may also mean you need to be more protective of those you hold dear.
 If your instincts tell you that a certain person “is off” whether in your personal life or that of someone you love, in a work environment, or elsewhere, summon your inner mama or bull elephant and be more protective!

 Don’t back down.

 The elephant doesn’t back down when they or their loved ones are threatened.
 Like the bear, wolf, or owl, the elephant knows when to establish boundaries and to be fiercely protective if someone doesn’t respect them.

-The elephant may also be reminding you to be more protective of your ideas, your work, or even material assets.
+The elephant may also be a reminder to you to be more protective of your ideas, your work, or even your material assets.
 After all, you don’t just hand the keys to your castle to anyone.
 Envision an elephant guarding your “castle” of intellectual property, creativity, your home, or life’s work.

 Majesty and Good Luck

 Because elephants were known for their strength, ancient Chinese emperors placed elephant statues in front of their palaces for protection and to bring good fortune.
-This is undoubtedly one of the reasons that elephants are also considered majestic in Asian cultures.
+This is undoubtedly one of the reasons that the elephant is also associated with majesty in Asian cultures.

 Similarly, the Ashanti People, who hail from the area that is southern Ghana, Côte d’Ivoire, and Togo, believe that elephants are reincarnated from former chiefs.

 In India, the elephant is also considered a symbol of good luck and royalty.
 This is possibly because of their association with Buddha, which you can read more about later in this post.

 Unity, Family, and Friendships

-One of the most notable traits of elephants is their unwavering dedication to their families, or herds.
+One of the most notable traits about elephants is their unwavering dedication to their families or herds.
 As social animals, elephants live in large family groups with whom they remain for their entire lives.